murphyhoucn/ShipSARDetect_mmdetection/README.md

 ## Introduction

-This repo implement different models for ship detection on SAR images.
+This repository implements some deep-learning models for ship detection on SAR images.
 All models are developed to work with the [Ship SAR Detection Dataset (SSDD)](https://github.com/TianwenZhang0825/Official-SSDD).

 Moreover, the following work is based on the [OpenMMLab Detection Toolbox and Benchmark](https://github.com/open-mmlab/mmdetection).